Introduction

 It is vital that the school’s approach to remote education is led and managed so that practice is consistent.
 Remote learning should cohere with the broader school curriculum; teachers’ training and development needs should be identified and met; effective pedagogies, strategies and practices should be identified and shared across the school; and issues relating to workload and resourcing should be identified and addressed.

-School leaders should work with middle leaders, the NASUWT and other workforce unions to map out expectations for remote education that are realistic and appropriate.
+School leaders should work with middle leaders, NASUWT and other workforce unions to map out expectations for remote education that are realistic and appropriate.

-Leaders will need to ensure that remote education practice complies with health, safety and safeguarding requirements (see the NASUWT’s advice Remote Teaching and Learning as well as broader advice on the health and safety of teachers) and to wider school policies such as those relating to pupil behaviour
+Leaders will need to ensure that remote education practice complies with health, safety and safeguarding requirements (see NASUWT’s advice Remote Teaching and Learning as well as broader advice on the health and safety of teachers) and to wider school policies such as those relating to pupil behaviour

 Leaders who coordinate and manage remote education need to ensure that they keep up to date with the latest evidence about effective practice as this is an area where evidence is emerging.